r-matsuzaka/cloud-function-example/README.md

 │   └── fashion_mnist_weights.index
 └── tmp

-Next you need to get credential key to access to GCP bucket from local because you upload `test.png` in tensorflow directory in GCS.
+Next you need to get credential key to get access to GCP bucket from local because you upload `test.png` in tensorflow directory in GCS.

 Open Google command line tool in GCP,

 Then run this commands.
 Please fill your project id at {project_id}.

 You don't need {}.

 ```